How to Meal Plan on a Budget

 Then figure out how much you can/want to spend.
 Depending on your financial flexibility, this might be anything from “the absolute minimum possible” to “below X dollars a week”.
 Figure out what budget you need to have (and can realistically achieve) and get all the relevant family members on board with this number!

 P.S.
-If you need more help getting started with budgeting, my Personal Finance 101 course will walk you through it!
+If you need more help getting started with budgeting, my Personal Finance 101 course will walk you through it- I created it for teens, but it’s totally applicable for learning as an adult, too!

 Make a list of your favorite family meals